XYZodiac1/Google-Authenticator-MariaDB-sFTP/readme.md

 ### Testing

-Once you've done all the steps above you can test by trying to authenticate using the credentials for new user.
+Once you've done all the steps above you can test by trying to authenticate using the credentials for new user and you will get prompt for the verification token.
 ```bash
 mysql -u new_user -p
 ```